 10 Weird Traditional British Foods You May Or May Not Love But Gotta Try:

-To others like me, it’s the food that draws me in.
-Without it, travelling wouldn’t be complete without experiencing the unique and memorable foods found in the places I travel to because more often than not, the local food tells me as much about the local history and culture as many of the tourist spots.
+Travelling wouldn’t be complete without experiencing the unique and memorable food found in the places I travel to because more often than not, the local food tells me as much about the local history and culture as the tourist spots do.

 In the least you owe it to yourself to try these traditional dishes on your next trip to the UK.

 1- Spotted Dick

 No this isn’t some terrible sexually transmitted disease that you need to go see a Doctor about.